CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

 ### 3.174: 04/21/2009

-Bug fixes:
+Bug fixes

   - Client: Lock 100 should scale according to the screen profile
   - Client: Use on GPS Skip should be available from the Default Field Map

-New features:
+New features

   - Client: GPS Timer screen is now more customizable
   - Desktop: Virtual Earth now auto-locates based on IP address

 ### 3.173: 04/16/2009

-Bug fixes:
+Bug fixes

   - Desktop: Crash when temp directory is on a different drive to CyberTracker system directory

-New features:
+New features

   - Client: Element Panel control

 ### 3.172: 04/14/2009

-Bug fixes:
+Bug fixes

   - Desktop: Crash while pasting filters on account of new UI components
   - Desktop: Modify paste feature to allow isolation of same-named